knstmrd/musicgen/README.md

 Raw audio generation experiments.

 Basic idea: compute the STFT of some audio, extract features, generate new STFT step-by-step (extracting new features during each step).
 Currently replacing phase data with random noise and only predicting amplitudes, which leads to everything sounding pretty bad.
-The feature extraction has not been optimized (at all), so it takes up a lot of the
+The feature extraction has not been optimized (at all), so it takes up a lot of the computation time.

 ## Logistic Regression

-[Audio generation using logistic regression](https://github.com/knstmrd/musicgen/blob/master/music-generation-v2.ipynb) - there a lot of bugs, but since this method does not produce very good results in general, I've abandoned its development
+[Audio generation using logistic regression](https://github.com/knstmrd/musicgen/blob/master/music-generation-v2.ipynb) - there's a lot of bugs, but since this method does not produce very good results in general, I've abandoned its development

 The good: